nakujaproject/airframeN1_openrocket/README.md

 5. If you want to use the N1 motors created by the Nakuja Propulsion team, go to general settings then under the user defined curves add `N1-motor\test` directory, that we have just cloned, inside there.

 ![Motor configurations](img/motorConfig.png)

+## Progress

+You can check the current progress at [here](currentProgress.md).
+Our entire progress report can also be found [here](entireProgress.md).

+Also, check out changelog for the stepwise version on our progess at [CHANGELOG.md](CHANGELOG.md)